 Check their references.

-When speaking with their references, you’ll want to discuss how your candidate managed their project and collaborated with a team.
+Focus your discussion with references on how your candidate managed their project and collaborated with a team.
 You can cover if the candidate kept a budget and deadline in mind while working.

 Establish your expected communication and timeline.

 When it comes to communication, you’ll need to establish your expectations and schedule biweekly or weekly meetings.
-Determine what your consultant should come to you to discuss and what they can make their own judgments on.
+Determine what your consultant should discuss with you and what they can make their own judgments on.

 Determine how your consultant will be paid.